 OMG, this resin earrings project is so simple, and the result is so stunning.
-Imagine making sterling silver resin earrings for less than $4.00 a pair!
-Jumping on the trend in geometric-shaped jewelry, I used small circle-shaped rings and added a little flare with coloured resin and metallic powders.
+And you know what’s even better?
+You can make these with sterling silver for less than $4 a pair.
+Jumping on the trend in geometric-shaped jewelry, I used small circle-shaped rings and added a little flare with colored resin and metallic powders.

 Gather silver posts and closed silver jump rings (also known as soldered jump rings).
 I wanted small studs, so I used 8 mm (.30 inches) posts and 10 mm (.40 inches) rings.
 To be sure you cannot see the base of the posts from the front, use posts with pads smaller than the rings.